Cornea Diseases

 Individuals with a family history of cornea disease may have an increased risk of inherited conditions.
 Research is currently exploring the genetic factors that may be involved in this risk.
 Other corneal conditions also have specific risk factors, such as having had the chicken pox virus (Ocular shingles) or exposure to herpes (Ocular herpes).
 People who wear contact lenses may have an increased risk for corneal injury or conditions related to infection, such as keratitis.

-How Can Cornea Consultants of Albany Diagnose Corneal Disease?
+How Can Center For Eye Care Excellence Diagnose Corneal Disease?

 Corneal disease can be diagnosed in our office during a thorough, dilated eye exam by one of our ophthalmologists.
 Our ophthalmologist will use special instruments that magnify and evaluate the various structures of the eye.
 Technology such as corneal topography can capture characteristics of the cornea that indicate warning signs of cataracts, corneal damage, and other conditions.